fluxninja/aperture/docs/content/concepts/scheduler.md

 establishing a constant token rate.
 This type of bucket is particularly advantageous when the load or the number of tokens is known upfront.

-The Fixed Token Bucket can be employed for service protection but is especially useful in scenarios where there are strict rate limits.
+The Fixed Token Bucket can be employed for service protection, but is especially useful in scenarios where there are strict rate limits.
 For instance, when scheduling access to external APIs with a global quota, the Fixed Token Bucket ensures that the API's rate limits are adhered to.